10. Menu with Actions and Configuration¶

 Users can import either single files or directories by clicking on the Data Sources section and select files or directories that contain file reports.
 For more information about data sources, refer to chapter Data Sources.

-Users can load, export or reload the Project Structures excel configuration (please refer to Project Structures Configuration for more information).
+Users can load, export or reload Project Structures source files (please refer to Project Structure Configuration for more information).